benjaminrclark/cate/src/main/docs/DarwinCoreArchve.md

   Darwin Core Archive which is also a valid ResourceSync change dump (see below).
 Resolvable in this sense means that each property value with a non empty identifier should have a corresponding valid row in the archive.

-  Some of the identifiers and entities in the Dataset may belong to another dataset published by a different organisation.
+  Some of the identifiers and entities in the Dataset may belong to another dataset published by a different organisation (foreign identifiers).
 To ensure that publishers are in control of the data aggregated, CATE will not import entities which belong to a different dataset.
 This means that any publisher can link to another publisher's data by using their identifiers in their own data, but they cannot change the entity that the identifier links to (by e.g. changing values in the corresponding row in their own darwin core archive).
 This approach leads to the problem of ordering in importing data.
-If a darwin core record contains references to entities which belong to a different dataset and does not exist in the database already, CATE will
+If a darwin core record contains references to entities which belong to a different dataset and does not exist in the database already, CATE will exit with a warning, or if the metadata for the dependent datasets is available, will attempt to synchronize those datasets first.
+This process relies on foreign identifier having a dataset property, and that dataset being available.

 ## Darwin Core + resourcesync

+  In general, we assume that datasets don't change very much once they are created.
+When re-synchronising with a publisher, an aggregator only needs the rows which have changed: creates and updates, plus deletes.
+Darwin Core Archives don't have a way of expressing this on their own.
+CATE can publish Darwin Core Archives as a Resource Sync Change Dump.
+This consists of a standard Darwin Core Archive where the only rows are newly created entities or updated entities, plus a change dump manifest which lists the updates, creates and deletes.

+  Normal Darwin Core Archives which do not contain a change dump manifest are first converted to this format by the aggregator before importing.
 ## Design

   The first principle is that we've tried to keep the mapping between Darwin Core and the internal data model as